 Consider how the lawyer responds to your questions.
 Did he or she brush off any questions?
 Did he or she seem interested and attentive?
 Were you happy with the answers?

 You should feel satisfied with the lawyer’s answers to your questions before hiring him or her.
-Asking questions and assessing the lawyer’s responses is an important step when finding the best divorce attorney in Austin for you.
+Asking questions and assessing the lawyer’s responses is an important step when finding legal counsel.

-12. The Best Austin Divorce Lawyer Should Understand What Is at Stake
+12. Your Lawyer Should Understand What Is at Stake

 Typically, parties to a divorce proceeding have a lot on the line.
-If your divorce is not settled in your favor or if you don’t win at trial, you could lose:
+If your case is not settled in your favor or if you don’t win at trial, you could lose: